 Any time something causes a bump or blow to the head, the person may sustain an incapacitating traumatic brain injury.
 While it can be heartbreaking to learn that a loved one has suffered a potentially life-threatening or life-altering injury, you may wonder how they were hurt and what you can do to help them.
 If your loved one’s brain injury happened because of someone else’s negligence, then you may have legal options.
-Our Ottawa brain injury lawyers are dedicated to helping families get justice.
+Our Ottawa brain injury lawyer is dedicated to helping families get justice.

 Schweickert Ganassin Krzak Rundio, LLP is a personal injury law firm in Illinois.
 We understand how overwhelming it is to see a family member suffer.
-Our lawyers will be at your side and can help you and your loved one.
+Our attorneys will be at your side and can help you and your loved one.
 When you are taking care of your loved one and making sure they’re getting the care they need, the thought of filing a claim may feel like too much to add to your list of responsibilities.
 We can guide you through the litigation process and answer your questions along the way.

 Before learning more about how we can help you and your loved one, let’s take a closer look at traumatic brain injuries and why they’re so serious.